-Most volunteers these days use Facebook, email and Skype to stay in contact with home.
-Free use of Wi-Fi is available at the Elephant Kitchen to check emails, Facebook and for booking flights or hotels.
+Most volunteers these days use social media, email and Skype to stay in contact with home.
+Free use of Wi-Fi is available at the Elephant Kitchen to check emails, social media and for booking flights or hotels.
 We politely ask that this facility not be used to download large files such as movies or games.
-There is an internet cafe in the local village.